 If you and the other party have a separation agreement, you can apply to register the agreement with the court.
 Once it is registered, it is a ‘court order,’ and support amounts can be enforced through MEP.

-If you have a court order or registered separation agreement that deals with support, and the other party is not paying it, you should contact the Maintenance Enforcement Program (MEP) at 424-0050 in the Halifax area, or toll-free at 1-800-357-9248 from anywhere else in Nova Scotia.
-All child or spousal support/maintenance orders in Nova Scotia are automatically sent to MEP for enforcement.
+If you have a court order or registered separation agreement that deals with support, and the other party is not paying it, you should contact the Maintenance Enforcement Program (MEP) at (902) 424-0050 in the Halifax area, or toll-free at 1-800-357-9248 from anywhere else in Nova Scotia.
+All child support and spousal support orders in Nova Scotia are automatically sent to MEP for enforcement.
 For more information about MEP, click here.

 If you are already enrolled with MEP, you will need to speak with your enforcement officer if you are having difficulty getting your support payments, or if the other party is not paying.
 If MEP is not enforcing the order, there may be other options available to you, but you will need to get advice from a lawyer about what to do.

 That depends on your situation.
 Determining when spousal support should stop may be very complicated.